jeroenimpres/statamic-speeltuin/addons/impres/translatee/README.md

 show from which page the source-text is coming from.

 Loca Studio and XLIFFTOOL do, but they are showing the no-translate data as well.
 Which is annoying and confusing.
+Even though we have added a note not to translate it.

 ## How to Install